joshp1/comicScriptConverter/README.md

 - View script via terminal

 ## Requirements
-I'm not tested installing thisyear but it's made with python.
+I'm not tested installing this yet but it's made with python.
 The libraries I used are Ncurses, ODFpy, python-docx, and reportLab.

 ## Known issues
 I'm sure there are a lot.
 So if you test it please report it.